tlemo/cuda_nbody/README.md

 ## Math

-This 2D N-body simulation is based on the following equations:
+This 2D N-body simulation is based on a simple Verlet integration using the following equations:

 $F = G \frac {m_1 m_2} {r^2}$